StarVore/YTVideoRow/README.md

 # YTVideoRow
-Change the amount of videos shown per row on the YouTube Homepage
+Browser extension to change the amount of videos shown per row on the YouTube Homepage